 1. Austin will continue to be a desirable place to live and work

-Year after year, Austin finds itself at the top of lists featuring the best cities to live and work.
+Year after year, Austin finds itself at the top of lists featuring the best cities to live and work in.
 In 2019, U.S. News & World Report named Austin the No. 1 Best Place to Live in the U.S., and in February 2020, the Wall Street Journal named Austin-Round Rock MSA the best job market in the country.1

 Other accolades for the city include the Best City for Dating in the U.S., the Best City to Start a Business, America’s Greatest Music City, and more.2 All of these individual factors contribute to what makes the city a desirable place to call home and open up shop.
 And if you follow the thread further, the desirability of the city explains why Austin was named the Best U.S. Market for Real Estate Investment by the Urban Land Institute in 2019.3